julien-sebire/jsdd/cmsms-config.md

 ## Access the admin

-Well everything front is working fine but you can't access the admin anymore.
-No wrong login/password warning but you stay on he login page...
+Well everything front is working fine but in my case, I can't access the admin anymore.
+No wrong login/password warning but I stay on the login page...

 My dirty fix for the moment: set back the admin url to the dev address.
 After all, it's all for the client to see, then he can keep on remembering who made his website.
-Add the following line in CMSMS config.php:
+Add the following line in CMSMS config.php, don't forget to append the admin directory's name (admin here):

 ```php
 $config['admin_url'] = 'http://dev.my-agency.com/my-client-domain/admin';